New Brunswick NJ Lewdness Attorney

 Contact a Piscataway NJ Lewdness Defense Lawyer for a Free Consultation

+Maybe you were caught masturbating in a public area but didn’t think anyone could see you?
+Most people are embarrassed to talk about these situations but believe or not they are much more common than you may think.
 Our lewdness attorneys represent clients charged with lewdness, sex crimes, and Megan’s Law offenses throughout Middlesex County.
 For more information, feel free to contact us at (732) 659-9600 or visit our conveniently located Edison office.
 We will listen to the facts of your case and outline all of your legal options.